Whitney (2018 film): Release

-The film is a joint British-American venture produced by Lisa Erspamer Entertainment and Lightbox, with Roadside Attractions, Miramax and Altitude Film Distribution serving as distributors.
-It is also presented in association with Altitude Film Entertainment.
-Whitney was released in cinemas in the United States, United Kingdom and Ireland on 6 July 2018, by (UK) Altitude and (US) Roadside Attractions.
-It was released in Australia and New Zealand on 26 July 2018.
+The film is a joint British-American venture produced by Miramax, Lisa Erspamer Entertainment and Lightbox, in association with Altitude Film Entertainment, with Roadside Attractions and Altitude Film Distribution serving as distributors.
+Whitney was released in cinemas in the United States, United Kingdom and Ireland on 6 July 2018, by Roadside Attractions (US) and Altitude (UK and Ireland).
+It was also released in Australia and New Zealand on 26 July 2018.

 The world premiere for the film was on 16 May 2018 at the Cannes Film Festival.
 Screenings also took place at the Edinburgh and Sydney Film Festivals.

 Marketing

 The official teaser trailer for the UK and Ireland was released by Altitude Films on 5 April 2018 on YouTube with the full trailer released on 25 May 2018.

 Home media

 It was released in widescreen by digital download on 2 October and DVD/Blu-ray on 16 October 2018.
 The DVD and Blu-ray releases include audio commentary from producer Simon Chinn and director Kevin Macdonald, photo gallery and theatrical trailer.

 The film debuted at #1 on 4 November 2018, staying at that position for two weeks on the UK Official Music Video Chart, based on sales of DVDs and other physical formats.